LuminAID PackLite Max 2-in-1 Review

 This lantern also comes with a secondary power level indicator button.
 When pressed, a sequence of 1-4 green LEDs will illuminate, indicating the charge left in the battery.
 An accompanying red LED will light up when the lantern is receiving solar input.
 We found that this red light was especially useful because for lack of direct, bright sunshine, it is never quite clear when a solar panel has enough exposure to the sun to charge.

 The hanging strap with three adjustable snaps is easy to use as well.
-It's also wider than the straps on the MPOWERD Luci Outdoor 2.0, which makes it easier to carry.
+It's also wider than the straps found on other solar-powered models, which makes it easier to carry.

 This lantern is one of the more compact in this review.
 Deflated, it measures in at 6"x6"x1".
 Inflated, it's a 6"x6"x6" cube.
 It weighs in at 8.5 ounces.

 Qualitatively, we found that it was straightforward to pack away.
-It's not going to slide in most clothing pockets, like the Black Diamond Zip, but can either fit down the side or at the top of a pack.
+It's not going to slide in most clothing pockets, but can either fit down the side or at the top of a pack.
 Most times, we would use the strap to attach it to a piece of exterior webbing or cord on our packs so it could charge throughout the day.

-At $50, this light is considerably more of an investment than its closest competitor, the MPOWERD Luci Outdoor 2.0.
+This light is considerably more of an investment than similar solar-powered competitors.
 For those who will take advantage of the USB charge out feature to power up their smartphones, we think it is worth it.
 If you consider the price of a separate light source and durable solar pad, we think there is a great value to be had with the LuminAID PackLite Max.

 The LuminAID PackLite Max is an inflatable, waterproof, fairly compact, solar-powered powerhouse.
 It's not going to knock your socks off with its brightness, but it casts a nice light when hung from above.
 We also think that the USB charge out port makes it a standout from other similar competitors.
 It's a solid option in the backcountry or anywhere far from a reliable electrical outlet.